 A car owner must regularly check the CNG fuel cylinder for leakage.
 Improper fitting of the CNG kit or overfilling the fuel cylinder often leads to gas leakage resulting in a fire and bursting of the cylinder.
 To avoid such a situation, the gas cylinder should be regularly tested for any signs of leakage and should be immediately taken to an authorized service centre in case a leakage is detected.

 Regular check-ups can help to maintain the car and detect any wear and tear.
-Moreover, a car with pre-installed CNG kit or additionally installed kit should be checked for regular wear and tear of the CNG kit and cylinder at least once in every five years at an authorized service centre.
+Moreover, a car with a pre-installed CNG kit or an additionally installed kit should be checked for regular wear and tear of the CNG kit and cylinder at least once every five years at an authorized service centre.

 The owner of a CNG car should not smoke inside his car.
 This is because smoking can lead to a fire in the CNG car which can have devastating consequences.

 CNG car owners must adhere to all vehicle usage rules as per the motor vehicles laws.
 They should not use a car heater for a prolonged period, transport flammable materials or burst crackers near the car.
-Defying these rules can be extremely dangerous as CNG car can easily reach its ignition temperature of 540 degrees Celsius while being used and can catch fire.
+Defying these rules can be extremely dangerous as a CNG car can easily reach its ignition temperature of 540 degrees Celsius while being used and can catch fire.
 Since the car damage would be a result of the car owner’s carelessness, even the best car insurance companies may reject the claims.

 Before the gas station technician begins to refill CNG in the car, the driver must ensure that the vehicle engine is turned off and the key is turned to the ‘Off’ position.
 This ensures that there are no sparks in the car’s engine and thus, no fire.

 While getting CNG refilled in the car, the vehicle owner must ensure that he or any of his co-passengers are not using their mobile phones or any electronics as it can lead to a fire.